High-end art sales boom in 2017, but it's only a partial market rebound

-ZURICH (Reuters) - The works of great artists buoyed the art market last year and none did more than Leonardo da Vinci, whose‘Salvator Mundi’ sold to great fanfare for $450 million in New York in November.
+ZURICH (Reuters) - The works of great artists buoyed the art market last year and none did more than Leonardo da Vinci, whose ‘Salvator Mundi’ sold to great fanfare for $450 million in New York in November.

 Global art sales grew 12 percent to an estimated $63.7 billion after two years of falling sales, said a report published by UBS and Art Basel on Tuesday.